paulmooreparks/Xfer/README.md

 ### Why Three Different Element Syntaxes?

-In the prototype design of Xfer, digraph pairs (such as <" "> or <{ }>) were used to delimit elements.
+In the prototype design of Xfer, digraph pairs (such as `<" ">` or `<{ }>`) were used to delimit elements.
 However, I received feedback that this syntax was difficult to read and write, especially for large or complex documents.
-The compact syntax is more concise and easier to read and write, however the explicit syntax allows for nested elements and comments.
+The compact syntax is more concise and easier to read and write, but the explicit syntax allows for nested elements and comments.
 In nearly all cases, the compact syntax is sufficient, but the explicit syntax is always available for cases where it is needed.

-What this means, in a practical sense, is that you'll almost always use a mixture of compact and implicit syntax when you work with Xfer, only stepping up the syntax ladder when you need to disambiguate the contents of an element from the element's delimiters.
+What this means, in a practical sense, is that you'll almost always use a mixture of implicit and compact syntax when you work with Xfer, only stepping up the syntax ladder when you need to disambiguate the contents of an element from the element's delimiters.

 ## Xfer Elements